CS410-2015Fall/Group_29_Let-s-Do-This/server/for_developers.md

 ### settings.py

 Inside /server/ldt/ldt of this repo, create a new settings.py file.
-Into settings.py, copy and paste all the text located in settings_template.txt in server.
+Into settings.py, copy and paste all the text located in `settings_template.` in /server.

 Where is says 'TODO', fill in your local database's password and your choice of secret key for the app, as indicated.